open-neuromorphic/open-neuromorphic.github.io/content/workshops/does-the-brain-do-gradient-descent-konrad-kording/index.md

 - **Evolutionarily, gradient descent is so computationally efficient that biology likely developed mechanisms to approximate it.**

 ## Workshop Format & Takeaways
 The session challenged the strict neuroscientific rejection of gradient descent by unpacking the specific physical barriers of backpropagation.
-Kording detailed the "weight transport problem"—the impossibility of a synapse knowing the exact weight of a downstream connection.
+Kording detailed the "weight transport problem"—the impossibility of a synapse knowing the exact weight of a downstream connection in order to symmetrically propagate an error signal.
 He highlighted how algorithms like Feedback Alignment solve this by utilizing fixed, random backward matrices that the forward weights naturally learn to align with over time.

 Kording also addressed how the brain might physically estimate a gradient without explicit backpropagation.
 He discussed "node perturbation," an approach where local causal effects are estimated by observing the network's reaction to spontaneous or threshold-borderline spikes.
-While mathematically slower (by a factor of the square root of $N$) than perfect backpropagation, these localized approximations are biologically viable and vastly superior to blind evolutionary trial and error.
+While mathematically slower (by a factor of the square root of N) than perfect backpropagation, these localized approximations are biologically viable and vastly superior to blind evolutionary trial and error.

 ## What This Means for Neuromorphic Computing
 The search for biologically plausible learning rules is not merely an academic exercise; it is the key to unlocking on-chip training for edge neuromorphic hardware.
-Standard backpropagation requires massive memory overhead to cache activations and transport gradients backwards, making it too expensive for micro-watt sensors.
+Standard backpropagation requires massive memory overhead to cache activations and transport gradients backwards, making it too computationally expensive for micro-watt edge sensors and highly constrained embedded systems.

 By studying how the brain achieves gradient-like optimization using only localized, forward-moving signals, neuromorphic engineers can design highly efficient, decentralized learning algorithms capable of continuously adapting to new data entirely on the edge.
+Furthermore, the realization that meta-learning (learning how to learn) can naturally optimize these slightly imperfect biological approximations gives researchers a viable blueprint for developing agile, resilient autonomous agents that learn directly from real-world interaction rather than strictly curated datasets.